neilhwatson/evolve_cfengine_freelib/README.md

 ## Version notice

-We recommend that you use the 3.5 branch of EFL with CFEngine version 3.5.2.
+We recommend that you use the 3.5 branch of EFL with CFEngine version 3.5.2, but CFEngine 3.6 should work with the 3.5 EFL branch too.
+The master branch will support 3.6 in time, but not yet.
-CFEngine 3.6 has outstanding bugs that prevent EFL, and possibly your own policies, from being reliable.

 ## Introduction